How much will it cost to live in Kathmandu for a month?

 Above: My balcony.

-Above: My messy bedroom but is okay, only for myself and this is not a hotel.
+Its my messy bedroom but is okay, only for myself and this is not a hotel.

-Above: Water from tab = dirty, can’t use it at all, only for washing and flushing purposes.
+Picture above is the water from tab = dirty, can’t use it at all, only for washing and flushing purposes.
 This is happening everywhere in Kathmandu.

 Above: Gas water heater which operated using gas – have you seen one before?